Kill Weeds Without Killing Your Good Grass

 The commercial comes on TV for Roundup and you think I’ll use that to kill the weeds in my lawn.
 Just make sure you buy the right Roundup for the job.
 Roundup For Lawns will kill your weeds and not your grass.
 Whereas regular Roundup kills all plants after you spray their leaves, including your good grass.
 Roundup is great for driveways and other areas where you want to kill everything, just not for spot treating weeds in your lawn.
 (One of the great things about Roundup is you can plant shrubs, trees, flowers, vegetables, lawns within days after you spray.
 Just check the label for timing.)

 So unless you want to kill the grass that is growing around your weeds, do not use the Roundup in your lawn.

 Other folks think you need to put the weed & feed down before the weeds appear… wrong again.
 Unlike the crabgrass preventer that goes down before you see the crabgrass, most weeds are perennials and can’t be prevented.

-So here’s the secret: The weed & feed, like Scotts Turf Builder with Plus 2 goes down AFTER you see the weeds in your lawn.
+So here’s the secret: The weed & feed, like Scotts Turf Builder Weed & Feed goes down AFTER you see the weeds in your lawn.
 That’s because the weed control in the product enters the weeds through the leaves and is transported to all parts of the plant including the roots.
 Then within a few days, the weeds will begin to curl up and wither.
 Gradually over a period of about 3 or 4 weeks, they’ll fade away, roots and all, so they can’t grow back.
 When you apply the Turf Builder with Plus 2 it is also very important to apply to moist foliage so the particles will stick to the weed leaves to get absorbed.
 If rain is expected within 24 hours, wait until another day.
 I find it best to apply early in the morning when the lawn is covered with dew.